10 School for Scandal

 Caragh was turning twenty one at the end of June and Shaun was organising something special.
 It was their last weekend together before Shaun left for Madrid to teaching English at a private school for the summer.
 It was dusk when they arrived at the caravan park in Wexford late Friday evening.
 The farmer’s wife took the cash payment and handed over the keys to a mobile home that had seen better days.
 Still they were pleased to be alone and to leave the cares of Dublin behind them for a few days.

 Bright sunlight woke them early the next morning and the sound of waves crashing called them to the beach.
 Having walked along the beautiful sandy beach, they retreated to the sand-dunes and found a sheltered spot to spread a blanket borrowed from the caravan.
 They gazed up into a cloudless sky.
 Shaun cradled Caragh’s head against his bare chest.
-She lay contentedly against him, and her expression told him she was fully a peace with herself and the world.
+She lay contentedly against him, and her expression told him she was fully a peace in his arms.
 Her sallow skin was drinking in the sun and her black hair gleamed in the sunlight as it tossed in the sea-breeze.
 Shaun would have given anything to feel the same way, but something inside was cheating him of the moment.
-He felt lost, lonely and empty and no end of soul-searching freed him from the thought that he was wasting his life.
+He felt lost, lonely and empty and no end of soul-searching freed him from the thought that the world was leaving him behind.

 “Hello Mr. O Maslaigh,” a twelve year old girl giggled, looking down from the dune above them..
 She would have stared longer had her parents not pulled her along after them.
 They were already weighed down with deck-chairs and picnic bags and would have passed on had it not been for the girl’s curiosity.